The Stress-Free Guide To Hosting Your First Dinner Party [8 Steps, With Pictures]

 A few simple spruces make all the difference.
 Decorate your dinner table with fresh flowers.
 Set a subtle mood with light-scented candles String fairy lights across the wall or ceiling, and dim your lamps to help people relax.

-And don’t forget music!
+And don’t forget the music!
 Powerful small speakers are ideal, but your laptop will do in a pinch.
 Either way, a playlist is crucial.
 Making a playlist should not be on the agenda while cooking, especially since Spotify’s Dinner Party Playlist exists.
 Tonight, you’re a host(ess), not a DJ.

 Or invite your friend with the best music taste and give the job to them for the night.